Why should I be worried about my feet while on holiday?

 What should I do if I have a concern or a problem with my feet?

-It is important that you check your feet regularly, especially when on holiday, as you may be more active than usual.
+It is important that you check your feet regularly, especially when on holiday as you may be more active than usual.

-• A red, hot or swollen toe or foot
+• An accident or injury to a toe or foot

-• New redness or discolouration of your toe or foot
+• A change in the colour or shape of your foot, or swelling to a toe or foot

 • New or unexplained pain in your foot